 top of page

-Intergroup Dialogue (IGD) is a nationally recognized academic, credit-bearing program that originated at the University of Michigan in 1988 as a means of addressing racial tension on campus; its primary goal is to support student learning and competencies around inter- and intra-group relations, conflict, and social justice across a range of social identities.
+Intergroup Dialogue (IGD) is a nationally recognized academic, credit-bearing program that originated at the University of Michigan in 1988 as a means of addressing racial tension on campus; its primary goal is to support student learning and competencies around inter- and intra-group relations, conflict, and social justice.

 Introduction to IGD Pedagogy

-This 15-hour* co-facilitated workshop is designed for participants invested in learning more about and addressing race and other diversity-related issues.
+This 15-hour* co-facilitated workshop is designed for participants invested in learning more about, and effectively dialoguing about, difficult topics.
 Focused on learning by doing, workshop goals include:

-• Understanding the theory and practice of IGD as a method for addressing diversity, equity, and inclusion (DE&I) issues
+• Understanding the theory and practice of IGD as a methodology

-• Experiencing the methodology by participating in a series of self-reflexive exercises
+• Experiencing this pedagogical approach by participating in a series of self-reflexive exercises

-• Learning how to apply dialogic communication skills when engaging in contentious, justice-related conversations.
+• Learning how to apply dialogic communication skills when engaging in contentious, courageous discourse.

 Training to